ardijith/GSE279086-scRNAseq/README.md

 ## 📋 Overview

-This repository contains a comprehensive single-cell RNA-seq analysis pipeline for investigating pancreatic islet cells in Type 1 Diabetes (T1D) patients compared to healthy controls.
-The analysis includes data preprocessing, quality control, batch correction using Harmony, clustering, and cell type annotation using CellTypist.
+This repository contains a  single-cell RNA-seq analysis pipeline for investigating kidney biopsies from Type 1 Diabetes (T1D) patients compared to Healthy Controls (HC).
+This analysis directly follows the methodology from Choi et al. (2024) "Attenuated kidney oxidative metabolism in young adults with type 1 diabetes" published in JCI.The analysis includes data preprocessing, quality control, batch correction using Harmony, clustering, and cell type annotation using CellTypist.

 **Dataset:** GSE279086
 **Technology:** 10X Genomics scRNA-seq